 Wednesday, December 17, 2014

-BU’s Evolutionary Studies Program teaches evolution in a truly integrated fashion, beginning with core principles and extending in all directions from the biological sciences to all aspects of humanity.
+Binghamton University’s Evolutionary Studies Program teaches evolution in a truly integrated fashion, beginning with core principles and extending in all directions from the biological sciences to all aspects of humanity.

-For BU faculty, we provide a framework for interdisciplinary research collaboration, especially in our capacity as an Institute for Advanced Studies.
+For Binghamton faculty, we provide a framework for interdisciplinary research collaboration, especially in our capacity as an Institute for Advanced Studies.
 Our seminar series also provides an opportunity for you to co-host visiting experts in your field.

 In conjunction with the Evolutionary Studies Consortium, we offer resources for people who want to start EvoS programs at other institutions.
 As a member of the EvoS Consortium, we are dedicated to transforming public understanding of evolution at all educational levels.